Through My Eyes. Again - Cover

 Easter – early April 1964

-School ended on the Wednesday before Easter and we made plans to spend time together over the Easter period.
-I would travel up to London on the Tuesday after Easter and my mother insisted I came home on the Monday evening.
-I negotiated to be home by eight o’clock: Col and Mutti Frida wanted to give me a farewell dinner.
+School ended for the three of us on the Wednesday before Easter and we made plans to spend time together over the Easter period.
+I had to travel up to London on the Tuesday after Easter and my mother insisted that I came home on the Monday evening.
+I negotiated to be home by eight o’clock that evening.
+Col and Mutti Frida wanted to give me a farewell dinner.

-When I arrived, I found the girls dressed in the finery they had worn at Christmas, which made me feel a bit underdressed, in slacks and a pullover.
-As we finished the delicious Strudel with whipped cream Col and Lili had prepared under Mutti Frida’s supervision, Col slid her hand into mine.
+When I arrived, I found the girls dressed up in the finery they had worn at Christmas, which made me feel underdressed in slacks and a pullover.
+As we finished the delicious Strudel mit Schlagsahne Col and Lili had prepared under Mutti Frida’s supervision, Col slid her hand into mine.
 “What time’s your train?”

-“I’m catching the twenty-five to ten train which gets me to Victoria before eleven o’clock.
-From there, I go to the Victoria Hotel where I’m meeting the group at noon.”
+“I’m catching the twenty-five to ten train, which gets me to Victoria before eleven o’clock.
+It gives me plenty of time to get to the Victoria Hotel, where I’m meeting the rest of the group at noon.”

-Col gave me a strained smile.
-I knew she would miss me but lurking underneath the emotion of parting was the fear my trip would reveal her location to her father.
+I knew Col was going to miss me, but I also knew lurking underneath was the fear, despite all the advice, my trip would reveal her location to her father.

 I slipped my hand into hers and gave it a gentle squeeze.
 “Please don’t come to the station to see me off.
 You never know who may be watching.”

 Mutti Frida leaned across.
-“Col,” she said, sadly.
+“Col, Willi is right,” she said.
 “We shouldn’t go.”

 “I’ll come and see you off, Willi.”
 Lili said.